 4. Family & Friends –

 This is the old stand by.
-Asking around your network of friends and family whether through a social site or just via calling, emailing, etc. You can let your F&F know that you’re in the market for a good used bike and if they happen to have one for sale or know someone who has.
-Sometimes people will upgrade and buy a new bike in early Summer and trade away, sell or hand down the older model to someone.
+Asking around your network of friends and family whether through a social site or just via texting, calling, etc. You can let your F&F know that you’re in the market for a good used bike and if they happen to have one for sale.
+Many times people will upgrade and buy a new bike in early Summer and sell or hand down the older model to someone.
 Ask around and see; you never know who has what – unless you ask.

 There you go.
-Four excellent ways to find a good used bike locally and possibly even at a great price.
+Four excellent ways to find a good used bike for sale locally and possibly even at a great price.
 Try one or all methods above and do come back here and let me know what you found.
-Deal?